gwotto/dnaseq-pipeline/README.md

 ## Release

+* 0.1.2
+  * test on new cluster. interval list optional input for base calibration, variant calling, combining and genotyping vcfs.
+  * version() function

 * 0.1.1
-  * writes date to output at te beginning of analysis steps
+  * writes date to output at the beginning of analysis steps